JakeKaad/post_assesment/README.md

 Simple Blog
 ==========

 This is a blog made for our first Epicodus Ruby on Rails Assesment.
 On this site, a user is able to Make a post, and comment on a post.
+I used bootstrap_forms which automatically displays erros without the need for an errors partial

 Install
 -------